devopsacademyau/academy/README.md

 You will also be required to peer review at least 5 pull requests from other students to finish this course.

+From time to time we also run the live/online classes of the Academy content with a selected group of students.
+Those classes uses this same repository and have no additional content.
+The only benefit is to have the opportunity to interact with a group of students as well as with the instructors in a more structured learning process.

+Because in this live/online mode the classes occurs every fortnighly, the pace of the exercises completion are based on the course schedule, so students requires a considerable amount of hours available during the week to be able to keep the course pace and complete exercises.

+Also, considering the limited number of stundets that are accepted for each live/online term, we ask people to only apply for those classes if they will be able to commit to have a 100% class attendance and are willing to invest their time in the learning process by doing the exercises and complete th group projects.

 # Requirements

 Please find below the requirements to complete this course: